abhijit-c/LatinTranslations/Georgics/src/book4.md

 | *floribus insultent, aut errans bucula campo*
 | *decutiat rorem et surgentis atterat herbas.*

+- Note *surgentis* is accusative alternate ending, which you can ascertain by meter it must be *īs*, not *is*.

 | *absint et picti squalentia terga lacerti*
 | *pinguibus a stabulis, meropesque aliaeque volucres*
 | *et manibus Procne pectus signata cruentis;*